The Treatment of Uterine Fibroids by Uterine Artery Embolisation

 is probably because in the latter procedure not all the fibroid tissue is killed.

-A recent article in the American Journal of Roentgenology ‘MRI guidance of Focused Ultrasound Therapy of
+An article in the American Journal of Roentgenology ‘MRI guidance of Focused Ultrasound Therapy of

 Uterine Fibroids: Early Results’ 2004;183:1713-1719 showed a mean reduction in fibroid volume at 6 months